vinaljain10/walmart-sales-analysis-/README.md

 > "In this recruiting competition, job-seekers are provided with historical sales data for 45 Walmart stores located in different regions.
 Each store contains many departments, and participants must project the sales for each department in each store.
 To add to the challenge, selected holiday markdown events are included in the dataset.
 These markdowns are known to affect sales, but it is challenging to predict which departments are affected and the extent of the impact." [source](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting)

-## Purposes Of The Project
+## Purpose Of The Project

-The major aim of this project is to gain insight into the sales data of Walmart to understand the different factors that affect sales of the different branches.
+The major aim of this project is to gain insight into the sales data of Walmart to understand the different factors that affect sales in different branches.

 ## About Data